The Corinthian (Manhattan): Architecture

-The development team had originally planned to tear down the entire East Side Airline Terminal, but after discovering that it was very well constructed they decided to save a significant portion of the terminal and incorporate it as offices in the base of the structure, adding columns to support the new residential tower above.
+The development team had originally planned to tear down the entire East Side Airlines Terminal, but after discovering that it was very well constructed they decided to save a significant portion of the terminal and incorporate it as offices in the base of the structure, adding columns to support the new residential tower above.
 The remaining 35 percent of the terminal along First Avenue was demolished to create a landscaped plaza, fountain, and porte-cochère.
 The residential tower was constructed on solid earth, avoiding a tube from the Queens–Midtown Tunnel that runs underneath the eastern portion of the site.

 Exterior

 The Corinthian features fluted towers with bay windows.

 The Corinthian was designed by Der Scutt, design architect, and Michael Schimenti.
+Spitzer noted "the building could have been overpowering and perhaps monstrous esthetically".
+The Corinthian has a curved massing to maximize views from its apartments and also to position them away from other tall buildings.
 Its fluted towers with bay windows are unusual compared to the traditional boxy shape of buildings in the city, and it bears a resemblance to Marina City and Lake Point Tower in Chicago.
-According to Bernard Spitzer, the building was named the Corinthian because "we think we have the contemporary version of the Corinthian column, the most lavish of the Greek columns."
+(Note: Robert A. M. Stern and the co-authors of his 2006 book New York 2000 noted that building's design of fluted columns may have been influenced by Der Scutt's experience working with Paul Rudolph and by Harrison and Fouilhoux's Rockefeller Apartments.)
+Spitzer explained that the building's name was selected from the resulting design because "we think we have the contemporary version of the Corinthian column, the most lavish of the Greek columns."
 The semicircular windows provide a 180-degree view from every apartment.
 Many of the apartments include private balconies, which are located between the fluted towers.

-A 26,920 sqft privately owned public space with trees and benches is located on east side of the site adjacent to First Avenue.
+A 26,920 sqft privately owned public space with trees and benches is located on east side of the site adjacent to First Avenue, which was the largest residential plaza in New York City.
 The landscaped plaza was designed by Thomas Balsley Associates, the same firm that designed other nearby public spaces including the plaza for Manhattan Place, the East River Esplanade Park from East 36th to 38th streets, and renovations to St. Vartan Park.
 Facing the residential entrance to the building in the plaza is a cascading, semicircular waterfall fountain and a 10 ft high Aristides Demetrios bronze sculpture, "Peirene" named after the Fountain of Peirene in Corinth.

+Corners of the commercial base include curved floor-to-ceiling windows and terraces.

+The corners of the former East Side Airlines Terminal were rounded off to create curved edges on both floors of the commercial space in the base of the Corinthian; corner offices include floor-to-ceiling windows and private terraces.